kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/CutOut.md

 | ResNet18 + cutout | 9.31   | 3.99         | 34.98         | 21.96        |

+The provided table displays the results of experiments conducted on the CIFAR-10 and CIFAR-100 datasets using the ResNet18 architecture, revealing the impact of standard and cutout data augmentation techniques.
+The "CIFAR-10+" and "CIFAR-100+" labels indicate the use of standard data augmentation, which involves mirror and crop techniques.

+With the use of standard data augmentation on CIFAR-10, the ResNet18 model's test error is significantly reduced from 14.04% to 5.72%.
+Further enhancement is achieved when cutout augmentation is applied, bringing down the error to 4.86%.
+A similar pattern is observed in the case of the CIFAR-100 dataset, where standard augmentation reduces the ResNet18 model's test error from 40.13% to 24.36%.
+Upon applying cutout augmentation, a slight further reduction in error to 23.9% is noted.

+These findings emphasize the efficacy of both standard and cutout data augmentation techniques in enhancing the model's performance, evidenced by the reduction in test error rates on both CIFAR-10 and CIFAR-100 datasets.
+The results also highlight that the impact of data augmentation can vary based on the complexity of the dataset, illustrated by the differing rates of error reduction between CIFAR-10 and CIFAR-100.

 #### 3.2.2 WideResNet

 WideResNet model implementation from https://github.com/xternalz/WideResNet-pytorch